Dual spaces of lattices and semidistributive lattices

 From the above it follows that to characterise the duals of general (infinite) lattices that are join semidistributive or meet semidistributive or semidistributive, one needs to weaken our conditions (dJSD), (dMSD) and (dSD), respectively.

 \begin{prob} \emph{What are necessary and sufficient conditions for the dual of a general (infinite) lattice $\Lalg$ so that the lattice $\Lalg$ is join semidistributive (resp. meet semidistributive resp. semidistributive)?} \end{prob}

-The conditions in Theorem~\ref{thm:JSD-iff-S_J} and Corollary~\ref{coro:(dSD)}, or their better visualisable versions (uJSD), (uMSD) and (uSD) in accordance to Remark~\ref{checking-u-versions}, strengthen the (S) condition of the definition of TiRS digraphs.
+The conditions (dJSD), (dMSD) and (dSD) in Theorem~\ref{prop:SJimpliesJSD} and Corollary~\ref{coro:(dSD)}, or their better visualisable versions (uJSD), (uMSD) and (uSD) in accordance to Remark~\ref{checking-u-versions}, strengthen the (S) condition of the definition of TiRS digraphs.
 We formulate now our second open problem:

-\begin{prob} \emph{Can the conditions (dJSD), (dMSD) and (dSD) as strengthened versions of the (S) condition for the duals of general lattices interact with the topological conditions of Plo\v{s}\v{c}ica spaces (Definition~\ref{def:ploscicaspaces}) to produce a simplified definition of the dual spaces of general join-semidistributive lattices, meet-semidistributive lattice and semidistributive lattices, respectively?} \end{prob}
+\begin{prob} \emph{Can the conditions (dJSD), (dMSD) and (dSD) as strengthened versions of the (S) condition for the duals of general lattices interact with the topological conditions of Plo\v{s}\v{c}ica spaces (Definition~\ref{def:ploscicaspaces}) to produce simplified definitions of the dual spaces of general join-semidistributive lattices, meet-semidistributive lattice and semidistributive lattices, respectively?} \end{prob}

-Some of the most prominent semidistributive lattices are of course free lattices.
-In future work we will seek to identify a condition on the dual TiRS digraph that will correspond to Whitman's condition~\cite{Whit41} on the lattice.

 Some of the most prominent semidistributive lattices are free lattices.
-For three or more generators, it is well-known that free lattices are infinite.
-We hope that the results of Sections~\ref{sec:ploscicaspaces} and~\ref{sec:dualspacesSDL} can be used as a platform to study free lattices via their dual spaces.
+For three or more generators, it is well-known that the free lattices are infinite.
+We hope that the results of Sections~\ref{sec:ploscicaspaces} and~\ref{sec:dualspacesSDL} here can be used as a platform to study free lattices via their dual spaces.
 The dual digraphs and spaces would of course have to be modified to accommodate the lack of bounds of the lattices.
 The dual digraphs would then have both a sink and a source, in a similar manner to the bounded Priestley spaces dual to unbounded distributive lattices (cf.~\cite[Section~1.2 and Theorem~4.3.2]{CD98}).